IETF-TEAS-WG/teas-ns-dt/framework/draft-framework.md

 Transport slices might use underlying virtualized networking.
 All types of virtual networking require special consideration to be given to the separation of traffic between distinct virtual networks, as well as some degree of protection from effects of traffic use of underlying network (and other) resources from other virtual networks sharing those resources.

-For example, if a service requires a specific latency, then that service can be degraded by added delay in transmission of service packetws through the activities of another service or application using the same resources.
+For example, if a service requires a specific upper bound of latency, then that service can be degraded by added delay in transmission of service packets through the activities of another service or application using the same resources.

 Similarly, in a network with virtual functions, noticeably impeding access to a function used by another transport slice (for instance, compute resources) can be just as service degrading as delaying physical transmission of associated packet in the network.